Home » Know how

 Keep in mind that if you call a taxi, the meter starts running from where the taxi leaves to come and fetch you, and not from your collection point.
 You may decide to take advantage of fixed taxi rates based on departure point and destination (usually to or from the airport), which can be found on a table in the back of the taxi.
 If you do decide to do this, make sure you tell the taxi driver at the beginning of your ride and not at the end that you’d like to pay the fixed rate.

-In Italy you can tip your cab driver, but it isn’t expected nor is it common.
-Feel free to tip if they are extra helpful, they will appreciate it.
+In Italy you can tip your cab driver, but it isn’t expected.
+Feel free to tip if they are helpful, they will appreciate it.

 The traditional Italian meal consists of antipasto (appetizer), primo (generally a pasta or rice dish), secondo (usually some kind of meat or fish dish) with contorno (side dish), followed by a dessert, fruit, or cheese plate.
-Even when eating in a restaurant, however, it is generally acceptable to choose two items or, increasingly, just one.
+Even when eating in a restaurant, however, don’t feel obliged to order every course. it is totally acceptable to choose two items or, increasingly, just one.

 Other alternatives include pizzerie (pizza places), paninoteche (sandwich shops), or self-service (cafeteria-style service).
-For a quick and cheap lunch you can also buy pizza al taglio, a very popular type of pizza baked in large rectangular trays and generally sold in rectangular slices by weight.
+For a quick and cheap lunch you can also buy focaccia or pizza al taglio, a very popular type of pizza generally sold in rectangular slices by weight.

 Supermarkets often have a special section selling a range of freshly cooked food, which can include pastas, meat, vegetables and local specialties.
 (For more information about buying groceries in an Italian supermarkets check out this article).